-Matthias Brinkmann, EU’s ambassador to Canada, said Thursday that most other issues are ready or close to ready for signing, but the two sides are still apart on agriculture.
+Matthias Brinkmann, EU’s ambassador to Canada, says most other issues are ready or close to ready for signing, but the two sides are still apart on agriculture.

-He says the EU is ready to agree to allow 40,000 tons of beef imports, the minimum Canadian producers said would be required.
+He says the EU is ready to agree to allow 40,000 tonnes and more of beef imports, the minimum Canadian producers said would be required.

 But he says Canada is insisting on more, without giving a specific figure.

-Brinkmann says in return Europe must be allowed to ship more dairy products to Canada.
+In return, Brinkmann says Europe must be allowed to ship more dairy products — particularly cheese — to Canada.

-Canadian Trade Minister Ed Fast confirmed the two sides are close to a deal, but would not give specifics.
+Canadian Trade Minister Ed Fast responded that the two sides are close to a deal, but would not give specifics.